primiano/perfetto-docs/docs/design-docs/heapprofd-design.md

 **Negligible in-process memory overhead:** the system must not hold bookkeeping data in the process in order not to inflate higher-level metrics like PSS.

-**Bounded performance impact:** the device must still be useable for all use-cases.
+**Bounded performance impact:** the device must still be usable for all use-cases.

 ## Detailed Design